 Square Corn Crib and Cistern

 There are several Pigeonnier’s on the land.
-The Prud’hommes harvested young pigeons for a delicacy called “Squab.”
+The Prud’ Hommes harvested young pigeons for a delicacy called “Squab.”

-Hubby checking out the Chicken Coop.
+Husband checking out the Chicken Coop.

 Chickens were bred, hatched and fattened in this area.
 Turkeys were also raised on the land.

 What I carried home with me was an even deeper appreciation for those little things we take for granted every day.
 I was headed back to the campsite to sleep in a tent, but I knew that eventually, I’d be going home to a hot shower, a full meal, and a warm bed.
 As we packed up to leave the plantation, I considered what it would be like to be forced to stay.
 What is it like not to have a home to go back to and nothing more to look forward to tomorrow than the same back-breaking work?